arnog/mathlive/tutorials/CONFIG.md

 The first result can be entered by pausing slightly between the first and second character if this option is set to a value of 250 or so.

 ---
+**`config.inlineShortcutBackspaceCommand='undo'`**:`boolean`

+If `delete` when the backspace key is pressed after an inline shortcut conversion, the entire shortcut is deleted.

+If `undo`, the last typed character is removed and the conversion undone.

+---
 **`config.smartFence=true`**:`boolean`